bdslab/STAlign/README.md

 and put them in any position of your drive.

 Unzip the file `STAlignAux-vx.zip` with the facilities of your operating system.
-The folder `STAlign-<VersionNumber>` is created containing the following files:
+The folder `STAlignAux-<VersionNumber>` is created containing the following files:

 - STAlign-config.txt --- default STAlign configuration file
 - STAlign-config-alternative.txt --- alternative STAlign configuration file